EDITORIAL

 • The primary-source documentation supporting your position.

-We acknowledge correction requests within 2 business days.
-Verification typically takes 3–10 business days depending on source complexity.
+TASFGA aims to acknowledge correction requests within 2 business days.
+Verification is expected to take roughly 3–10 business days depending on source complexity.

 Right of response